 Residents who live in our Stuyvesant Town apartments near Flatiron get to enjoy and appreciate a beautiful and historic neighborhood of New York City on a daily basis.
 In fact, the Flatiron district is named after the Flatiron Building, which has become an iconic New York City landmark over the years.
-In fact, the Flatiron Building was named an official New York City landmark in 1966 as well as added to the National Registry of Historic Places in 1979.
+In fact, the Flatiron Building was named an official New York City landmark in 1966 and was also added to the National Registry of Historic Places in 1979.
 The Flatiron Building itself sits on a triangular block that is formed by 23rd Street, Broadway and Fifth Avenue.

 It wasn't until 1985 that the neighborhood began being referred to as the "Flatiron district."
 Before then, it was often known as the "Toy District," due to the number of toy manufacturers that were located within the area.
 Around the time it was renamed, the area became less commercial and more residential and experienced an influx of restaurants as well.
 This led to a re-branding of the neighborhood by real estate agents who were looking for a name that would be more appealing - so they took the name of the famous landmark located within the district - the Flatiron Building.